Emmanuel-kwizera/JSP_CRED/README.md

 A Java Server Pages web application
 > \*MYSQL\* and \*Hibernate\* as Database engine,
 > Java as programming language, and
-> JSP as a web development tool
+> JSP as a web development tool.